olivhartman/com-f1meme-v2/README.md

 - The next race is determined by comparing race dates to the current time, and is cached in localStorage for 5 minutes to ensure instant display.
 - If cached data is available, it is shown immediately, and the app updates in the background with fresh data.

+## F1 Data APIs Used

+- **api.jolpi.ca**: This is a proxy for the Ergast F1 API, used to fetch the official F1 schedule and race data.
+The app uses this API to get all race dates, times, and details for the next race and the full schedule.
+- **api.openf1.org**: This API is used for additional F1 data and statistics.
+(Add more details here if you use it for specific features, e.g., live timing, telemetry, or results.)

 ## Setup & Environment
 - **Environment variables** are required for Airtable and Cloudinary API keys.
 See `.env.example` for details.
 - Install dependencies with `npm install` or `yarn`.